samuel-book/samuel_shap_paper_1/introduction/intro.md

-# SAMueL (Stroke Audit Machine Learning): What would other emergency stroke teams?
-Summary and key work
+# What would other emergency stroke teams do?
+Using explainable machine learning to understand variation in thrombolysis practice

 Part of the NIHR *SAMueL* (Stroke Audit Machine Learning) project, in collaboration with the Sentinel Stroke National Audit Program (SSNAP).